highchair/artinruins-com/_property/general-ice-cream-corp.md

 ***

-_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002, hosted by ProvPlan.org (now defunct)_
+_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002_

 It is a two- and three-story, brick, pier-and-spandrel building with a flat roof located on the north side of Plainfield Street.
 The two most eastern bays of the structure stand three stories in height while the three western bays are two stories.
 The building’s primary entrance is offset in the western-most bay of the facade and is comprised of a metal-and-glass door set below a projecting metal hood and reached by a flight of concrete steps with a metal rail.
 The entrance is set within a round-arch opening with keystone that has since been bricked in.
 Fenestration consists of segmental-arch openings, the majority of which have been bricked in.
 Remaining windows feature replacement 1/1 sash; windows on the second floor of the two-story block’s facade are rectangular with fixed and sliding glass.
 The building is embellished with concrete stringcourses, projecting piers between each bay, and a corbelled cornice.
 An interior brick chimney rises from the western end of the structure.
 Attached to the rear of the building is a one-story, shed-roof addition.
 A chain link fence marks the property’s perimeter.